BrunoZell/AskFi.Sdk/docs/guides/observer-implementation.md

 are typically abstracted out for practicality in the domain model.
 Such details, though very real in the observers implementation, have a negible effect on the relevant view of the observed external system.
 It keeps the domain model pragmatic, closer to the concepts that matter in strategy development.

-Furthermore, all concepts exposed (or better: ingested, referenced, introduced) by perception-types are required to be accurately reverse-engineerd from system simulations.
-By including complexities listed above in the Perception-Type, all simulations must be capable of simulating such complexities.
+Furthermore, all concepts exposed (or better: ingested, referenced, introduced) by percept-types are required to be accurately reverse-engineerd from system simulations.
+By including complexities listed above in the Percept-Type, all simulations must be capable of simulating such complexities.
 Given that they generally are not relevant to the domain, it adds unnecessary development overhead for no gain.

-Thus, principle: Always go with the most abstract perception-type that exposes enough information first, only adding more details when it's actually referenced in any queries.
+Thus, principle: Always go with the most abstract percept-type that exposes enough information first, only adding more details when it's actually referenced in any queries.

 ### Only use observation sessions with multiple observations when continuity is required by the domain